Georg-Elser-Arbeitskreis Heidenheim (Eds.):

 Consultant Editor: Peter Koblank

 Written like fiction, this is the true story of one man obsessed with an ambitious plan: to prevent a catastrophic war that would by its end kill over 60 million people worldwide.
-Elser's bold attempt to asassinate Adolf Hitler in November 1939 is told in parallel with the failed British SIS operation that attempted to bring peace by making contact with the German Opposition.
+Elser's bold attempt to assassinate Adolf Hitler in November 1939 is told in parallel with the failed British SIS operation to bring peace by making contact with the German Opposition.
 Instead the British agents were kidnapped by Nazi intelligence agents in what became known as the Venlo Incident.
 As personal prisoners of Adolf Hitler the fate of both Elser and the British agents hung in the balance until April 1945.

 332 pages.
 Illustrated.